shrugalic/wordle_helper/ideas.md

 Wordle helper ideas:
 --------------------
-- Try more strategies with auto-play
+- Implement strategy that minimizes number of total guesses?
+- What can be learned from finding good paths for all words?
+[How To Always Win Wordle](https://www.youtube.com/watch?v=Xv7JBbOiBkI)

+Done:
+-----
 - Look at failures of certain strategies
   - Many are suboptimal when 4 characters are known, and there are multiple options for the remaining characters
-- MostFrequentUnusedCharacters:
-  - It seems pretty stable
-  - Switch to better strategy if very few words left
-- Allow specifying multiple strategies (fallback)
+- Try more strategies with auto-play
-- Combine "most unplayed characters" with other strategies, such as "least possible words left after guess"
-- Store results of some calculations to not repeat them every time
 - Don't lock the know positions right away, use them to evaluate new characters, to make them must-have or illegal.
-- Implement strategy that minimizes number of total guesses?
 - Possibly use larger wordlist when guessing
 - Re-evaluate strategies:
   - Use all allowed words as guesses, but only use the smaller solutions list to judge it.
   - There are guesses that yield more information, even though they cannot be solutions.
-- What can be learned from finding good paths for all words?
-[How To Always Win Wordle](https://www.youtube.com/watch?v=Xv7JBbOiBkI)

-Done:
------
+- Allow specifying multiple strategies (fallback)
+- Combine "most unplayed characters" with other strategies, such as "least possible words left after guess"
+- Store results of some calculations to not repeat them every time
 - Tried many other word combinations
 - Implement strategy that starts with a few good words almost regardless of outcome, such as: TUBES, FLING, CHAMP, WORDY from [Why I ALWAYS Guess the Same Four Words](https://youtu.be/l92g6Yy8t5g)
   - What are possible next words?